 3. Aquacity in Poprad

-This one’s my favourite probably because it was romantic, “only-2-of-us” visit.
-I also like the building which looks more like a Google headquarters than an aquapark!
+This one’s my favorite probably because it was romantic, “only-2-of-us” visit.
+I also like the building which looks more like a Google headquarters than an water park!

 4. Tatralandia in Liptovský Mikuláš